goldensansapple/prompt-for-user-input-mcp/README.md

 # Prompt User Input MCP Server

 An MCP (Model Context Protocol) server that allows AI models to prompt users for input during conversations.
-This server uses **Server-Sent Events (SSE)** transport for seamless integration with Cursor and other MCP-compatible clients.
+This server uses **Streamable HTTP** transport for seamless integration with Cursor and other MCP-compatible clients.

 ## Features

 - **Single Tool**: Exposes `prompt_for_user_input` tool for models to use
-- **SSE Transport**: Uses Server-Sent Events for reliable client-server communication
+- **Streamable HTTP Transport**: Uses streamable HTTP for reliable client-server communication
-- **Windows Console Popup**: Opens a separate console window for user input on Windows
-- **Flexible Prompting**: Supports custom prompts with optional titles
-- **Seamless Integration**: Works with Cursor and other MCP-compatible clients
-- **Interactive Workflow**: Enables back-and-forth communication between AI and user
+- **VS Code Extension**: Attempts to use VS Code extension

-## Quick Installation (Windows)
+## Install

 ### Prerequisites